Mega Review: Includes all releases

 7) Hip armors that connect to the knees to achieve the powered suit effect

 Many pegs are just too small to work as they’re intended, such as the pegs that affix the swing arms to the center of the bike or the chest armor to the center chest piece in armor mode.
 The worst evidence of pegs that are too small comes in the form of Ley’s gun which can’t connect to the front shock in bike mode (unless you pull the front cowl apart).
+This issue can lead to breaking the front fork.

 Never seen in the show but always daydreamed about, Yellow’s bike does incorporate his sabers into the gauntlets.
 They slide in and out without issue.
 Unfortunately, Yellow’s chest missile bays were not incorporated into the re-shaped chest area.